Azkae/emacs-conf/README.md

 ```

 TODO:
-- M-p for previous history is not working
+- M-p for previous history is not working, replaced with C-p
-- Show unsaved file differently in consult-buffers (see how vertico-multi colorize activated command modes)
 - add https://github.com/karthink/consult-dir
 - N should search in reverse always? but n should then always search forward..
 - Fix M-B with M-R session showing nil
 - Fix git timemachine keybind with meow
 - Fix timemachine highlighting (use font locking?)
+- Fix buffer name after rename-file-and-buffer; the buffer name is the whole path instead of only the filename
+- Fix poetry tracking with project.el